Elisabeth Curtis O'Sullivan

-Elisabeth "Bessie" Curtis O'Sullivan (1865–1951) was a San Francisco-born painter and writer.
+Elisabeth "Bessie" Curtis O'Sullivan (1865–1951) was an American painter and writer.
 As a playwright, she wrote under the pseudonym Patrick Bidwell.
 For most of her life, she moved between the United States and England, often living abroad.
 After her marriage, she settled mainly in London.
 During World War I, she was a Flemish interpreter and worked as part of the war relief effort.

 Biography

 Early life and family

 Elisabeth Curtis was born in San Francisco in 1865 to parents Charlotte Agnes Kidder and James Marvin Curtis.
 Growing up in San Francisco, she showed an interest in art at a young age.
 She was friends with Kathleen Thompson, later Kathleen Norris, during her childhood.
 She had a younger sister, Helen Curtis, who sometimes posed for her art.
 Her aunt Mary Curtis Richardson was a prominent portrait painter who encouraged her art-making, and her uncle was Benoni Irwin.

 Art career

 Elisabeth, also known as "Bessie", was a painter of portraits, miniatures, figures, and landscapes.
 Early on in her art career, she established studios in both San Francisco and Bolinas, California.
 In 1885, she was a founding member of the San Francisco Art Student's League, where she also taught.
 She met fellow artist Cornelius Denis "Neely" O'Sullivan at her studio in the League, becoming close with him while they studied art.

 She left San Francisco in 1892, with plans to study in Europe for a year with other members from the Art Student's League, Laura Voormand and Julia Heynemann.
 While in Europe, she married Denis O'Sullivan on 4 May 1893 in London.
 She then returned to San Francisco after her year abroad and exhibited her work at her old studio space in the Art Student's League.
 She exhibited her oil paintings at the California Midwinter International Exposition of 1894 and her work in 1898 at the Mark Hopkins Institute of Art in San Francisco.

 For part of the 1890s, she lived in Holland and painted local subjects, including Dutch children.
 She returned to San Francisco by 1895, bringing back the artwork she made while abroad.